144.0 x 77.0 x 1.8 cm

 Flat woven anthropomorphic figures - timbu wara - from the Southern Highlands of Papua New Guinea were kept in spirit houses, conical-roofed structures built some distance from the village, and apparently were associated with fertility and spirits.
 In ceremony they were carried or were pinned to the tall red wig worn by men.
 This practice was locally described as 'female pinned by a penis to the wig'.

-'Exclusive showing of the Moriarty PNG Highlands art collection at the Art Gallery of New South Wales', pg.
-2-3., OAS Newsletter Jan 2007, Jan 2007, 3 (illus.).
+David Said, OAS Newsletter, 'Exclusive showing of the Moriarty PNG Highlands art collection at the Art Gallery of New South Wales', pg.
+2-3, Sydney, Jan 2007, 3 (illus.).

-Pamela J Stewart and Andrew Strathern, Records of the South Australian Museum, 'Timbu wara figures from Pangia, Papua New Guinea' by Pamela J Stewart and Andrew Strathern, pg.
-65-77., Records of the South Australian Museum 2001, 2001.
+Pamela J Stewart and Andrew Strathern, Records of the South Australian Museum, 'Timbu wara figures from Pangia, Papua New Guinea', pg.
+65-77, Adelaide, 2001.
 General reference to 'timbu wara' plaited plant fibre figures.

 Tony Tuckson, Aboriginal and Melanesian art, Sydney, 1973, 28 (illus.), 49. cat.no.
 H5

 Aboriginal and Melanesian art, Art Gallery of New South Wales, Sydney, 19 Oct 1974 -